srobin9/hakmin-gcp-checkride/03-db/README.md

 ## Dependencies

-This project depends on the successful deployment of the `01-landing-zone` and `02-service-network` Terraform projects, which set up the shared VPC and required networking.
+This project depends on the successful deployment of the `01-landing-zone` and `02-service-network` Terraform projects.
+This project uses output from `01-landing-zone` to retrieve project id based on the `project_name` variable and uses output from `02-service-network` to retrieve network information.

 ## Variables

 The following variables can be configured in a `<workspace_name>.tfvars` file (e.g. `dev.tfvars`, `prod.tfvars` etc.):

-*   `project_id` (Required): The GCP project ID.
+*   `project_name` (Required): The name of the GCP project, which is used to retrieve the project ID from 01-landing-zone output.
 *   `region` (Optional, default: `asia-northeast3`): The GCP region for the database resources.
 *   `alloydb_cluster_name` (Optional, default: `alloydb-cluster`): The name of the AlloyDB cluster.
 *   `alloydb_instance_name` (Optional, default: `alloydb-instance`): The name of the AlloyDB instance.
 *   `machine_type` (Optional, default: `db-standard-2`): The machine type for the AlloyDB instance.
-*   `authorized_network` (Required): The self link of service VPC for AlloyDB to use private ip.
+*    `authorized_network` (Required): The self link of service VPC for AlloyDB to use private ip, which is from `02-service-network` output.
  *   **Cloud SQL (optional):**
-       * To enable Cloud SQL configuration, review and configure variables like: `cloudsql_instance_name`, `database_version`, `machine_type`, `region`, etc. You should uncomment the `31-cloudsql-instance` module call in `main.tf`
+       *  To enable Cloud SQL configuration, review and configure variables like: `cloudsql_instance_name`, `database_version`, `machine_type`, `region`, etc. You should uncomment the `31-cloudsql-instance` module call in `main.tf`.

 ## Important Considerations

 *   **Private IP:** Make sure private IP is enabled in order to connect to the AlloyDB or CloudSQL.
 *   **Machine Type:** Choose the machine type that meets the performance requirements for your workloads.
 *   **Region:** The chosen region should be aligned with your other GCP resources for optimal performance.
-*   **VPC Network:** The service project should be associated with shared VPC and set in `authorized_network` variable.
+*   **VPC Network:** The service project should be associated with a Shared VPC, and specified in the `authorized_network` variable.
+The network information will be retrieved from `02-service-network` output.
 *   **Terraform Workspaces:** This project uses Terraform workspaces for managing different environments.
 Ensure you have selected the correct workspace before deployment.
-*  **Cloud SQL:** Please note that Cloud SQL module is currently commented out.
+*   **Cloud SQL:** Please note that the Cloud SQL module is currently commented out.
 Uncomment the module in `main.tf` file to deploy cloud SQL instead of AlloyDB.
+* **Dependency:** This project depends on `01-landing-zone` and `02-service-network` projects.

 ## Troubleshooting

 *   **Error: Insufficient Permissions:** Ensure that your service account has the correct permissions to create and manage database resources.
 *   **Error: Invalid Parameters:** Double-check the values set in your `<workspace_name>.tfvars` file to make sure all parameters are set correctly.
 *   **Connection Issues:** Verify that your network configuration and private IP settings allow you to connect to the AlloyDB or Cloud SQL database using internal ip addresses.
 *  If you encounter a `dependency error` ensure that you deploy `01-landing-zone` and `02-service-network` before deploying `03-db`.
 * Please check the Terraform log to find more accurate error messages.